 This unique park is on a mission to remind all the people in the United States that they all have common ground.
 This is where Birmingham began where men of all colour and race worked together.
 Its a very historical place and a must see Private Tour.
 You can zipline through the forest its just amazing or do some climbing with your tour guide.
 Its a fun family day and well worth the visit.

-Travel Tips for Alabama
+Travel Tips for Birmingham

 Best Time To Visit